aditya2994/TDSP_Zippy/Docs/Data_Report/DataSummaryReport.md

 ## General summary of the data
 There is one dataset with data from 4 sources which are -
 * AMLK : Amerilink - Third party demographic data.
-It is unethical to use race to model the data.
 * Campaign data : promotion
 	3 variables
 	Marketing campaign sent to prospects - direct mail